AustinKelsay/jscraft-4-kids/README.md

 4. **NPCs**: Add other characters that move around or can be talked to
 5. **Minimap**: Add a small map showing your position and nearby objects
 6. **Procedural Generation**: Create random worlds each time you play
+7. **Animal AI**: Implement flocking behavior so animals move in groups
+8. **Farming System**: Plant crops that animals can eat, affecting their behavior

 ## 🔧 Customization Ideas